hyoyou/spotset_api/README.md

     <p align="center">
       <img width="300" src="https://spotset.s3.amazonaws.com/Screen+Shot+2019-07-16+at+5.36.25+PM.png">
     </p>

+* Clone this repo and `cd` into the project directory
 * To save these variables to your environment:
-    * Navigate to the project directory in your terminal, then run these commands to save each variable:
+    * Navigate to the project directory in your terminal (ie. If you're inside the root level `SpotSet.Api` directory containing the `SpotSet.Api` and `SpotSet.Api.Tests` directory, `cd` once more into the `SpotSet.Api` project directory), then run these commands to save each variable:

    ```
    $ dotnet user-secrets set “SetlistApiKey" “<Your setlist.fm API Key>“